navneetprakashsingh94/download-free-recipes/_posts/2024-01-20-top-tea-recipes copy.md

 ---
 {% include disclaimer.html %}

+Tea has a rich history.
+Before we dive into the list, here's a quick fact I came across regarding tea recently: In the 16th century, European explorers such as the Portuguese and Dutch encountered tea during their travels to Asia.
+Tea soon became popular among the European elite, leading to the establishment of global tea trade routes.
+The British East India Company played a significant role in the expansion of tea cultivation in India and Ceylon (now Sri Lanka) to meet the growing demand in Europe.
+Here is a list of my favourite tea.
+Let me know if your favourite tea made it to the list:

 1. **Chai Latte:**
    A fragrant and spiced tea latte made with black tea, aromatic spices like cinnamon and cardamom, and steamed milk for a cozy and flavorful drink.